bentoml/BentoML/docs/source/integrations/mlflow.rst

     .. code-block:: python

         bento_model = bentoml.mlflow.import_model(
-            'mlflow_pytorch_mnist',
-            model_uri,
+            "mlflow_pytorch_mnist", model_uri, signatures={"predict": {"batchable": True}}
-            signatures={'predict': {'batchable': True}}
         )

 Optimizations
 ~~~~~~~~~~~~~

 There are two major limitations of using MLflow Runner in BentoML:

-* Lack of support for GPU
+- Lack of support for GPU
-* Lack of support for multiple inference method
+- Lack of support for multiple inference method

-A common optimization we recommend, is to save trained model instance directly with BentoML,
+A common optimization we recommend, is to save trained model instance directly with
-instead of importing MLflow pyfunc model.
-This makes it possible to run GPU inference and expose
+BentoML, instead of importing MLflow pyfunc model.
+This makes it possible to run GPU
-multiple inference signatures.
+inference and expose multiple inference signatures.

 1. Save model directly with bentoml